AndrewMead10/ai-coders.nvim/README.md

 ## Usage

 1. Press `<leader>af` to open the sidebar.
 A help buffer appears if no sessions are active.
-2. Press `<leader>an`, pick an agent from the menu, and a new terminal buffer launches that agent CLI.
+2. Press `<leader>ac`, pick an agent from the menu, and a new terminal buffer launches that agent CLI.
 3. Use `<leader>a]` / `<leader>a[` to cycle through chats, or `<leader>ap` to pick from a list.
 4. Close the sidebar with `<leader>af`.
 Sessions keep running in the background, so reopening the sidebar restores the last active chat.